eileenrmartin/eileenrmartin.github.io/index.md

 ## Announcements

-* Visit the [prospective students page](https://eileenrmartin.github.io/prospectiveStudents/) for information on being a graduate or undergraduate researcher with me
+* Visit the [prospective students page](https://eileenrmartin.github.io/prospectiveStudents/) for information on being a postdoctoral, graduate or undergraduate researcher with me

 * Recent and upcoming presentations:
-  * Dec.
-8, 2020, "Understanding sensitivity of distributed acoustic sensing integrated with velocity data" invited talk in AGU session on Observation of Rotation, Strain and Translation in Seismology - Applications, Instrumentation and Theory
   * Feb.
 4, 2021, Heiland Lecture in Department of Geophysics at Colorado School of Mines
   * Apr.
 16, 2021, Seismo Lab Seminar in Division of Geological and Planetary Sciences at Caltech
+  * Apr.
+20, 2021, SSA Annual Meeting
+  * Aug.
+2021, GAGE/SAGE Science Workshop

 * See materials from the DAS Workshop and Tutorial August 10, 12 and 17 which was co-led by Eileen Martin and Nate Lindsey, along with Scott Tyler, Dante Fratta, Herb Wang, Kasey Aderhold and Bob Woodward.
 [More information here.](https://www.iris.edu/hq/event/2020_DAS_Workshop)

 * Teaching in '20-'21:
   * Fall 2020, CMDA 3634 (2 sections, online)
   * New hands-on introductory math research course, MATH 2984, in Spring 2021 "BEPUR: Broadening Engagement and Participation in Undergraduate Research" is being supported in part by a MAA Tensor Women and Mathematics Grant.
 [More info on course website.](https://sites.google.com/vt.edu/bepur-math-2984/home)
+  * Note: BEPUR will be offered again in Fall 2022!

 * Recent papers:
-  * Recently submitted: K.M.
-Yost, R.A.
-Green, S. Upadhyaya, B.W.
-Maurerr, A. Yerro-Colom, E.R.
-Martin, J. Cooper, 2020, "Assessment of the Efficacies of Correction Procedures for Multiple Thin Layer Effects on Cone Penetration Tests," under review.
+  * Recently submitted: K. Yost, A. Yerro, R.A.
+Green, E.R.
+Martin, J. Cooper, 2021, "MPM Modeling of Cone Penetrometer Testing for Multiple Thin-Layer Effects in Complex Soil Stratigraphy," under review.
   * Recently submitted: J. Cooper, E.R.
 Martin, K.M.
 Yost, A. Yerro-Colom, R.A.
 Green, 2020, "Robust identification and characterization of thin soil layers in cone penetration data by piecewise layer optimization," under review, [code available.](https://github.com/jonc7/Soil-Layer-Optimization)
+  * Recently accepted: K.M.
+Yost, R.A.
+Green, S. Upadhyaya, B.W.
+Maurerr, A. Yerro-Colom, E.R.
+Martin, J. Cooper, 2020, "Assessment of the Efficacies of Correction Procedures for Multiple Thin Layer Effects on Cone Penetration Tests," Soil Dynamics and Earthquake Engineering, 144, article no. 106677.
   * Recently accepted: N.J.
 Lindsey and E.R.
 Martin, 2020, "Fiber-optic Seismology," to appear in Annual Reviews of Earth and Planetary Sciences, [preprint available.](https://vtechworks.lib.vt.edu/handle/10919/99469)
   * Recently accepted: T. Zhu, J. Shen and E.R.
 Martin, 2020, "Sensing earth and environment dynamics by telecommunication fiber-optic sensors: An urban experiment in Pennsylvania USA", accepted to Solid Earth, [paper.](https://se.copernicus.org/preprints/se-2020-103/)
   * Recently accepted: E.R.
 Martin, 2020, "A Linear Algorithm for Ambient Seismic Noise Double Beamforming Without Explicit Crosscorrelations," Geophysics, [preprint on VTechWorks.](https://vtechworks.lib.vt.edu/handle/10919/96246)